Huegoxaga/notes/javascript/react.md

 - React app is made up by `components`.
 - Based on the use of the components, they can be categorized into two type:
   - `presentational components` are concerned with how things look, they should be stateless.
 It has only `props` no `state`.
   - `container components` are more concerned with how things work, they are stateful.
+It contains many presentational components and process state data and passes props to them.

 ### App Component